 - Purpose– what is our purpose, goal, objective?
 The setting of measurable short, medium and long term goals with time frames and milestones.

 - Psychological– what are the unspoken issues?
-Bringing to light of any issues that may effect the coaching relationship not otherwise covered.
+Bringing to light of any issues that may affect the coaching relationship not otherwise covered.

 - Personal Development– how does the executive coaching support the individual development needs of the executive?

-The second phase of the first session will usually involves scene setting, with the executive clarifying his or her role in the organisation and identifying the focus areas.
+The second phase of the first session will usually involve scene-setting, with the executive clarifying his or her role in the organisation and identifying the focus areas.

-Phase three is the initial goal setting and strategy planning.
+Phase three is the initial goal setting and strategic planning.
 Goals are set and recorded including measurable milestones.
 Actions and outcomes are explored with the executive leaving their first session ready to test out new ideas.
-Executives are busy people so action and strategy plans are designed to dove tail in with existing work not create new work.
+Executives are busy people so action and strategy plans are designed to dovetail in with existing work not create new work.